-(Updated 11/7/12: Revised instruction and NEW instruction videos at the bottom of the page)
+(Instruction videos at the bottom of the page)

 The SkiVisions Ski Sharp Edge Tuning Tool is a complex, multi-adjustable device, disguised as a simple, user friendly tool.
 Its purpose is to give superb edge tuning results without requiring sophisticated edge tuning knowledge or skills; the tool itself provides the sophistication.